Mega Powers: Formation (1987)

-Over the next four months, Hogan and Savage would team up several times.
-The first being at a house show in Vancouver, BC, on November 10, 1987.
-It was a six-man tag team match with Hogan and Savage teaming with Jim Duggan to defeat the team of King Kong Bundy, Rick Rude and Harley Race.
-Their second tag team match was held in Huntsville, Alabama on January 5, 1988.
+Over the next four months, Hogan and Savage teamed up several time, the first at a house show in Vancouver, BC, on November 10, 1987.
+It was a six-man tag team match with Hogan and Savage teaming with Jim Duggan to defeat King Kong Bundy, Rick Rude, and Harley Race.
+Their second tag team match was in Huntsville, Alabama on January 5, 1988.
 It was a dark match at a television taping where Hogan and Savage defeated the team of Honky Tonk Man and the Hart Foundation in a handicap match.
 Another six-man tag team match was held in Montreal on February 8, 1988, with Hogan and Savage teaming up with Ricky Steamboat to defeat the Honky Tonk Man and the Hart Foundation.

 On the March 12, 1988 episode of Saturday Night's Main Event XV, Savage wrestled Ted DiBiase in a singles match.
 DiBiase was accompanied by Virgil and André The Giant.
 Halfway through the match the referee ejected Virgil from ringside for outside interference.
 The match ended when Andre took advantage of the referee being incapacitated and rammed Savage into the ringpost.
 When the referee came to he counted Savage out of the ring.
 Following the match, Virgil returned to the ring and joined DiBiase and Andre in a 3-on-1 beating of Savage.
 Miss Elizabeth ran away from ringside and when she returned she was with Hulk Hogan, who ran into the ring carrying a steel chair.
 Hogan saved Savage from any further attacks by chasing the trio out of the ring.
 Afterwards, Hogan helped Savage back to his feet.